Frequently Asked Questions

 How do I make a reservation or contact you with questions?

 Please click on the “BOOK NOW ” here or anywhere on our site.
 You can then access our real time availability program and reserve your cabin safely and securely online at any time 24/7.
 When you make a reservation with us, we immediately give you our home phone number.
 (We ask for no calls after 5PM unless there is an emergency at cabins.)
-If we cannot answer our home phone (for example we are working at the cabins), the calls rollover to our cell or very rarely our answering service.
+If we cannot answer our home phone (for example we are working at the cabins), the calls forward to our cell.
 You can also use this CABIN INQUIRY form to request a cabin if you would like to mail us a check or pay by paypal.
 (We will give you our paypal/mailing address.)
 An 800 number will also appear once you have chosen available dates in our booking engine.
 They can fill out the reservation form for you if you are having any difficulties, but please direct any questions to us via email so we can personally answer them for you.

 EMAILS are the best way to communicate with us!
 If you have questions that I haven’t addressed on this website, please send us your SPECIFIC questions via our CONTACT US form.
 You will hear back as soon as the email shows up on Amy’s phone!
 (Emails come and go more reliably than voicemails when on the edge of service as we often are.)
 This system allows us to communicate with our guests without any possibility of mistakes/misunderstandings or garbled messages due to poor signal or games of phone tag.

 Giving our home number only to reserved guests allows Amy or Mike to personally ensure quality customer service for our guests.
 We are “on call” for our guests 24/7/365.
 Thank you for your understanding.

 Making your reservation online ensures that you get the exact cabin and dates you request, and eliminates the possibility of a mistake on our part!